Local IMPACT Accelerator Application: Round 2 Full Application

 SECTION 5 - BUDGET & MATCH

+Please complete the Accelerator Budget Form and upload it below, incorporating any feedback from your LOI meeting.
 While the suggested amounts for the constrained, standard, and vision budget are $500,000, $2M, and $5M, your budgets do not need to total these amounts and should provide the most accurate estimates possible of your anticipated costs to complete the outlined scope of work.
-CEO will consider funding requests that exceed these amounts for the constrained and standard budget, but the vision budget has a hard cap of $5M.

 Use the following format for the question above to help break down expected tasks: